 Erasmus Langer was born in Vienna, Austria, in 1951.
 After having received the degree of Diplomingenieur from the Technische Universität Wien in 1980, he was employed at the Institute of Electrical and Electronics Engineering.
 In 1986 he received his doctoral degree and in 1988 he joined the Institute for Microelectronics.
 In 1997 he received the venia docendi in microelectronics.
 From 1999 to 2015 Dr. Langer was head of the institute.

-Welcome to the Institute for Microelectronics' 28th annual research review!
-Our staff, financed by the Austrian Federal Ministry of Science, Research and Economy, remain unchanged from last year and consist of eight full-time and four part-time employees: Five professors, one full-time and three part-time scientists, a secretary, and one part-time and one full-time technical assistant.
+Welcome to the Institute for Microelectronics’ 30th annual research review!
+Our permanent staff members, financed by the Austrian Federal Ministry of Education, Science and Research, have remained unchanged from last year and consist of eight full-time and four part-time employees: Five professors, two senior scientists, a secretary, and one part-time and one full-time technical assistant.
 In addition, one federally funded post-doctoral researcher and five doctoral researchers are working on exciting research problems.
 Furthermore, twenty-nine scientists and five post-doctoral researchers are presently funded through projects supported by our industrial partners, including the Austrian Science Fund (FWF), the Austrian Research Promotion Agency and the Christian Doppler Gesellschaft (CDG), as well as by projects within the European Commission Framework Programme.

-We are very proud of the high academic and scientific output that our institute is producing.
-This is reflected in our respectable number of long-term projects and in an all-time-high number of publications, especially when it comes to contributing to and participating in international conferences.
-However, we are aware that this success is based considerably on our cooperating partners within academia and industry.
-We would therefore like explicitly to express our gratitude for their trust in our scientific work.
-In this sense, we are entering the next year of our institute, as ever, with high expectations.
+We are exceptionally proud of the high academic and scientific output that our Institute is producing.
+This is reflected in our respectable number of long-term projects and in our high number of publications, especially when it comes to contributing to and participating in international conferences.
+We are aware, however, that this success is based considerably on our cooperating partners within academia and industry.
+We would therefore like to explicitly express our gratitude for their trust in our scientific work.
+In this regard, we are entering into the next year of our Institute, as ever, with high expectations.